KILTprotocol/spec-ext-credential-api/readme.md

 - follow steps in Well Known DID Configuration to confirm that the `dAppIdentity` is controlled by the same entity as the page origin
 - generate a temporary keypair for encryption of messages of the current session
-- use this keypair to sign the dApp-provided nonce
+- use this keypair to sign the dApp-provided `challenge`

 The extension **should** perform the following tasks in `startSession`:
 - ensure that the user has previously authorized interaction with the provided DID